PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vmss/dt_string_converter/README.md

 <!-- BEGIN_TF_DOCS -->
 # Palo Alto Date/Time string representation converted

-This is a very simply module used solely to convert time in minutes to a string representation required by the Azure Scale Set's autoscaling metrics rules.
+This is a very simple module used solely to convert time in minutes to a string representation required by the Azure Scale Set's autoscaling metrics rules.

 It's a sub module of the `vmss` module created to deduplicate code required to perform the conversion between two formats.
 However it can be, it was not designed to be used outside of the `vmss` module.
-Therefore it has minimum configuration as the actual `terraform` configuration will be inherited from the calling module.

 ## Module's Required Inputs